mashmool0/Rastad-MVP-Chatbot/README.md

 2. Build the Django app image
 3. Wait for the database to be ready
 4. Run all migrations automatically
-5. Embed all knowledge base files into pgvector via Jina AI
+5. Embed all knowledge base files into pgvector via HuggingFace
 6. Start the API server on `http://localhost:8000`

 ### Watch the boot logs